dreamfactorysoftware/dreamfactory/README.md

 <a name="installation"></a>
 ## Installation

-* Install DreamFactory and all of the required dependencies in less than 5 minutes using our [Jeanie Installers](https://github.com/dreamfactorysoftware/dreamfactory/tree/master/installers) for Ubuntu and Debian.
+* Install DreamFactory and all of the required dependencies in less than 5 minutes using our [installers](https://github.com/dreamfactorysoftware/dreamfactory/tree/master/installers) for CentOS/RHEL, Debian, Fedora, and Ubuntu.
-* [Bitnami](https://bitnami.com/stack/dreamfactory/installer) provides a point and click install process.
-Just download, walk through the installation steps and you are done!
 * [Docker](http://wiki.dreamfactory.com/DreamFactory/Installation#Docker_Image) provides a DockerHub image or you can build your own.
+* Our [Helm chart](https://github.com/dreamfactorysoftware/df-helm) provides a convenient way to install DreamFactory within your Kubernetes cluster.
 * [Raspberry Pi](http://guide.dreamfactory.com/docs/raspberry-pi.html) allows you to configure DreamFactory on everybody's favorite tiny computer.

-Find a full list of installation options [here](http://wiki.dreamfactory.com/DreamFactory/Installation).

 <a name="heroku"></a>